mwolfeu/cges/README.md

 This creates a grid of info boxes (cards).
 If the items specified in the sheet have multiple types, a filter component will appear on the side to select between sub-groups.

-- title: The card title
+- Title: The card title
-- subtitle: The card subtitle
+- Subtitle: The card subtitle
-- abstract_image: The image that will appear in the card
+- Image: The image that will appear in the card
-- abstract: Abstract text
+- Abstract: Abstract text
+- Attachments: Card action when clicked.
+Can be a PDF name or a full URL.
-- type: Item rubric (If there are multiple types, the filter will show.)
+- Type: Item rubric (If there are multiple types, the filter will show.)

-- link: Card link when clicked, if any.
+#### Card Component Images

+**Location:** cges/public/cges/img

 ### Map